-Are you an Art and Design teacher who’d like to give your Year 7-13 students a live brief, with local relevance?
+Would you like to give your students a live art and design brief, with local relevance?

-Are you a student with a passion for creative branding, interested in how to make a logo appeal to specific customers, and thinking about what a visual image can communicate?
+Or are you a young person with a passion for creative branding, interested in how to make a logo appeal to specific customers, and thinking about what a visual image can communicate?

 If so, we invite you to enter our Culturepool competition to design a logo for the website #Culturepool